Courses

 MATH 1005: Exploration in Experimental Mathematics

 Do you like playing games with strategy in them?
 Ever wonder how chess experts figure out winning moves?
 Then this is the course for you!
-You will explore a range of games -- many of which will be completely new to you -- and learn how to apply ideas from mathematics to figure out the optimal strategy in the game.
-In doing so, you will be learning how to think like a mathematician and discover that mathematics is much more interesting than memorizing a bunch of formulas!
-No mathematical background is required -- all you need is curiosity and a willingness to work hard.
+You will explore a range of games -- many of which will be completely new to you -- and learn how to apply mathematical concepts to determine the optimal strategy in the game.
+In doing so, you’ll learn how to think like a mathematician and discover that mathematics is much more interesting than memorizing a bunch of formulas!
+No prior mathematical knowledge is required -- all you need is curiosity and a willingness to work hard.

 - -